wizcamp/wizcamp-realms-demo/session-guides/SESSION-10-instruction.md

 **By the end of Session 10, students will be able to:**

 1. **Define version control** as a system for tracking file changes over time and describe development challenges it solves (lost work, breaking changes, collaboration conflicts)
-2. **Execute the Git workflow** using add, commit, and push commands to save and share code changes
+2. **Execute the Git workflow** using add, commit, and push commands to save and share code changes, understanding Git as a "save system for your project"
 3. **Distinguish between Git and GitHub** as local version control tool versus remote hosting platform
-4. **Write meaningful commit messages** using the type(scope): description convention for readable project history
+4. **Write meaningful commit messages** using the type(scope): description convention for readable project history, understanding commits as "journal entries" for your project
 5. **Explain CI/CD automation** and how it transforms development workflows through continuous integration and deployment
 6. **Implement automated deployment** using pre-configured GitHub Actions and GitHub Pages to publish React applications
 7. **Monitor deployment processes** through GitHub's Actions tab and verify successful builds